-How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near Zero Error Rate
+How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 Inference cost now exceeds training cost as the primary infrastructure challenge for production AI.
 Serving a 235-billion parameter model at enterprise concurrency can require multiple accelerator nodes, with power and hardware expenditures scaling proportionally.
 For IT leaders under pressure to expand AI capacity without expanding budgets, precision format selection offers one of the most effective levers available.